frankagathos/modern-redux/README.md

  - infrastructure : contains apis
  - presentation : contains our components

-## Step 1
+## Quick setup for projects

-- install redux and react-redux
+- install redux , react-redux and redux-toolkit
 - create a redux store with one creator, one reducer and one selector (we can use a duck style of writing: https://github.com/erikras/ducks-modular-redux)
   - Store is default export
   - action creators , selectors are exports
 - wrap the application with a component Provider passing the store exported from the store

-## Step 2
+- Optionally install redux-logger for logging redux in the console.

-- install redux-toolkit
+## Example 1

-1) wrap the store with configureStore function to add redux-thunk for async actions and redux-dev-tools
+- no async , simple state update.

-### `npm start`
+### `npm start` in your console to start dev env